MorganDbs/react-netflix-clone-course/README.md

     -   Series: list of episodes, description, actors, cover,
 -   Search

+### To go further

+-   Internationalization
+-   Display trailers from youtube

 ## How to get data

 You have to use [this](https://www.themoviedb.org/) to get all your data.
 You first have to create an api key then you are free to use it.